Paani Project: Transparency and Accountability

+Paani aims to improve donor engagement by connecting them with beneficiaries on the ground, allowing donors to feel involved in the process even after making their contribution.

 Fundraising

-As an organization, Paani began with students raising funds by selling donuts at the Michigan Union until they were able to raise $600 to construct their first water well.
-As of 2022, most of their fundraising is conducted through LaunchGood and online donations via their website.
-The organization has raised over $3.5 million while maintaining $0 in overhead.
+Paani began with students raising funds by selling donuts at the Michigan Union, raising $600 for their first water well.
+The organization now conducts most of its fundraising through online platforms like LaunchGood and online donations via their website.

+Approximately 80% of Paani's fundraising occurs during Ramadan.
+Notable campaigns include: